-Like many organisations world-wide, to measure (anonymously) how different users interact with the content of www.oakwoodchurch.info, Oakwood Church uses Google Analytics reports.
-We use this anonymous information to improve our website structure and content so we can better satisfy users’ information needs.
+Like millions of organisations world-wide, to learn how different anonymous users interact with the content of www.oakwoodchurch.info, Oakwood Church uses Google Analytics reports.
+We use this information to improve our website’s structure and content so we can better satisfy our users’ information needs.
 Google Analytics software may place cookies (small text files) on any device used to access our website.
-If you want to continue enjoying our pages you must accept Google Analytics cookies.
-If you don’t accept these cookies then please navigate away from our pages.
+If you want to continue enjoying our pages you must accept that we deploy Google Analytics cookies.
+If you don’t wish to accept these cookies please navigate away from our pages.

 The General Data Protection Regulation (GDPR) (EU) 2016/679

 This regulation in EU law on data protection and privacy for all individuals within the European Union came into force on 25 May 2018.
 It also addresses the export of personal data outside the EU.
 The GDPR aims primarily to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 According to the UK ico.
 (Information Commissioner’s Office) “The GDPR applies to ‘personal data’, meaning any information relating to an identifiable person who can be directly or indirectly identified…”

 Oakwood Church is in course of re-approaching each individual whose ‘personal data’ are published on www.oakwoodchurch.info so that we can document evidence that each really has given their informed Consent to be identified.